-Among the school division’s flagship programs are its Learning Commons, AVID (Advancement via Individual Determination) and M-Cubed.
+Among the school division’s flagship programs developed during her tenure are its Learning Commons, AVID (Advancement via Individual Determination) and M-Cubed.
 Both the Learning Commons and M-Cubed have received the National School Board Association’s Magna Award, given annually to the school division in the nation with the most innovative and effective program.
 The school division is the only one in the history of the Magna Award to twice receive the association’s highest performance honor.
-The school’s Learning Commons, which is a multi-disciplined, technology-infused learning center, has attracted visits by MIT, Harvard, the Universities of Virginia and North Carolina and from the Smithsonian Museum and the New York Hall of Science.
-M-Cubed is a program that supports black middle school males in year-round advanced math studies to improve their high school academic performance.
-The division’s Jack Jouett Middle School is in the top three percent of all schools in the world for the success of its AVID college and career readiness program.
+The school’s Learning Commons, a multi-disciplined, technology-infused learning center model iterated across the school system’s libraries, has attracted visits by MIT, Harvard, the Universities of Virginia and North Carolina, the Smithsonian Museum and the New York Hall of Science as well as from school district teams from across the United States.

-She is a member of the MakerEdorg advisory committee and has delivered several TED Talks on the impact of creating a contemporary learning environment for students, one shaped around a student-centered project-based instructional model.
-Under her guidance, Albemarle County Public Schools was selected in 2015 for membership in the League of Innovative Schools., a nonprofit organization authorized by the U.S. Congress to accelerate innovation in education.
+Under Moran’s guidance, the Albemarle County Public Schools were selected in 2015 for membership in Digital Promise/League of Innovative Schools, a nonprofit organization authorized by the U.S. Congress to accelerate innovation in education.

 In 2017, the National School Boards Association named Chad one of the “20 to Watch” educational leaders in the country.
 He was invited to several education-focused White House events during the Obama administration and has been called to testify before the Virginia General Assembly.
 He has appeared before such organizations as the American Association of School Superintendents, U.S. Patent and Trademark Office, the National School Boards Association, and at World Maker Faire.
 He has been an internal workshop presenter at U.S.DOE and National Science Foundation.
 He was the keynote speaker at James Madison University’s annual Teaching and Learning with Technology Conference and the National Consortium for Entrepreneurship Education annual conference in 2016.